Tech Salaries in India 2026: Real Numbers by Role

 RSUs vs Cash: Understanding the Tradeoff

 RSUs (Restricted Stock Units) are shares granted by your employer that vest over time.
 At FAANG companies, they often represent 20-40% of total compensation.
+Sounds great until you understand the fine print.

 How RSUs Work